fm555/my_professional_website/content/portfolio/project-01.md

 ✅ HTML and CSS

-✅ Stocks Forecast Using Machine Learning (XGBoost)
+✅ Stocks Forecasting Using Machine Learning (XGBoost)

-✅  Forecast optimized for performance (forecast was too slow in the first app prototype)
+✅ Forecasting optimized for app performance (forecasting was too slow in the first app prototype)